HighwayofLife/freecol-mod-multitalented-colonists/README.md

 This is a [FreeCol](http://www.freecol.org/) Mod.
 FreeCol is a turn-based strategy game based on the old game Colonization, and similar to Civilization.
 The objective of the game is to create an independent nation.
 You start with only a few colonists defying the stormy seas in their search for new land.

 # Multi-Talented Experts
 This mod expands the skill of expert colonists experience.
 By default, each expert role gives the ability for that colonist to output a higher quantity of one specific good unit.
 For example, the Expert Farmer only outputs a higher quantity of Grain.
 This mod enables Experts to have additional albeit smaller number of outputs in related production.
+By default, most experts have a multiplier of x2 for their production output, the exceptions are the Farmer, Fisherman, Preacher, and Carpenter.
+This mod changes these experts to have a multiplier of x2 for their primary expert production.

 ## List of Adjusted Modifiers
 * Expert Farmer
+  * x2 Grain (instead of +3)
   * +2 Tobacco
   * +2 Cotton
   * +2 Sugar
 * Expert Fisherman
+  * x2 Fish (instead of +3)
   * +1 Furs
 * Expert Fur Trapper
   * +1 Grain